ExtendRealityLtd/VRTK/EXAMPLES.md

 ### 038_CameraRig_CameraRig_DashTeleport

-A Scene that shows the teleporting behaviour and also demonstrates a way to use the broadcasted RaycastHit array.
+A scene that shows the teleporting behaviour and also demonstrates a way to use the broadcasted RaycastHit array.
 In the example obstacles in the way of the dash turn off their mesh renderers while the dash is in progress.

+### 039_CameraRig_AdaptiveQuality

+A scene displays the frames per second in the centre of the headset view.
+The debug visualization of this script is displayed near the top edge of the headset view.
+Pressing the trigger generates a new sphere and pressing the touchpad generates ten new spheres.
+Eventually when lots of spheres are present the FPS will drop and demonstrate the script.